tjme/opinionate/templates/primevue/README~.md

 - Villus
 - Vite

-This version supports a fully functional datatable (for a single entity), including pagination, sorting and column sizing (with both left and right-aligned columns).
+This version supports fully functional datatables (for each entity), with clickable references/counts/links to related datatables/entities including pagination, sorting and column sizing (with both left and right-aligned columns).

 In addition, full CRUD operations are supported (mostly via a pop-up form dialog).